TobyM-engineering/ml-player-piano/docs/architecture.md

 - PCA9685 PWM modulation per channel
 - Sustain pedal driven using a high-force dual-solenoid assembly

-PWM values correspond to **striking strength** and are computed from either the hand-tuned mapping or the ML-generated velocity model.
+PWM values correspond to striking strength and are computed from a tuned velocity-mapping table.
+Machine-learning experiments and decibel measurements were used to help inform and improve this mapping.

 ---